-Students will have a number of opportunities to sample level 4 lectures at the University over the Foundation Year.
-This is designed to reinforce the skills development they are undertaking, the differences in learning within the HE environment and, by reflection, to establish what additional learning strategies they may need to succeed in Level 4.
-The opportunities to sample level 4 modules are embedded in FY3004 Becoming an Active Learner.
+Students have a number of opportunities to sample level 4 lectures at the University over the Foundation year.
+This is designed to reinforce the skills development they are undertaking, the differences in learning within the HE environment and, by reflection, to establish what additional learning strategies they may need to succeed in level 4.

-Seminars / workshops activities are key components of the teaching and learning strategy and allow individual and group work.
-For FY3006 Exploring the Social World, and FY3003 Using Quantitative Methods the initial focus is on the development of the basic skills, while seminars / workshops towards the end of the module will allow students greater opportunities to engage in more investigative activities and finding solutions to problems.
-The development of academic skills and basic research skills are important in the transition to learning in the HE environment, in consolidating subject material and to the success of students on their degree.
-The 'FY3002 Practical Research Skills' module will introduce students to how research is undertaken and the wider ethical and socioeconomic issues associated with such research.
-Students are introduced to the methods of inquiry appropriate to their chosen subject, how information can be gathered and its reliability, how to construct simple testable hypotheses, and the basic data manipulation that allows conclusions to be drawn from such data.
-These will be reinforced within the subject specific module to help contextualise research.
-Wherever possible lectures will consider not just the subject information, but highlight the methods used to prove current understanding and any controversies that still exist with the interpretation.
+Practicals / workshops activities are key components of the teaching and learning strategy and allow individual and group work.
+Initially the focus is to develop the basic skills of accurate data collection, recording and analysis while practicals / workshops towards the end of the module aim to allow students greater opportunities to engage in more investigative activities and finding solutions to problems.

+The development of basic research skills are considered to be important in the transition to learning in the HE environment, in consolidating subject material and also to the success of students on their degree.
+The Skills module PY3001 will allow students to understand how research is undertaken and the wider ethical and socioeconomic issues associated with such research.
+Students are introduced to the methods of inquiry appropriate to their chosen subject, how information can be gathered and its reliability, how to construct simple testable hypothesis and the data manipulation that allow conclusions to be drawn from such data.
+These will be reinforced within the subject specific modules to help contextualise research and wherever possible lectures will consider not just the subject information but to highlight the methods used to prove current understanding and any controversies that still exist with the interpretation.

 The capstone project element allows students to bring all these skills together to research a topic specific to the degree they intend to study.
-Students will be asked to keep a log of how they have researched the topic, the information they have retrieved, and how they have analysed this to generate their final poster presentation.
+Students will be asked to keep a log of how they have researched the topic, the information they have retrieved and how they have analysed this to generate their final poster presentation.